CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.7.md

 # Exercise 5.7: Reviewing Security and Compliance in Copilot Using Content Search (Read Only)

-In this exercise, we explore how Content Search in Microsoft 365 Copilot helps ensure data security and compliance by allowing searches and analysis of content, including Copilot interactions.
+In this exercise, you will explore how Content Search in Microsoft 365 Copilot helps ensure data security and compliance by allowing searches and analysis of content, including Copilot interactions.

 ## Overview